bencheeorg/benchee/README.md

     in microseconds, and counts will be displayed in ones (this is equivalent to the behaviour Benchee had pre 0.5.0)
 * `:before_scenario`/`after_scenario`/`before_each`/`after_each` - read up on them in the [hooks section](#hooks-setup-teardown-etc)
+* `:measure_function_call_overhead` - Measure how long an empty function call takes and deduct this from each measure tun time.
+Defaults to true.

 ### Measuring memory consumption